Not all protoclusters host evolved galaxies: Evidence for reduced environmental effects in a lower halo mass protocluster at $z = 7.66$: Data

 \section{Data}

-The SMACS0723 field was the subject of the first \jwst\ deep field as part of the Early Release Observations \citep[ERO; ID: 2736,][]{pontoppidan_jwst_2022}, including Near Infrared Spectrograph (NIRSpec), Near Infrared Camera (NIRCam) and Near Infrared Imager and Slitless Spectrograph (NIRISS) observations.
-NIRCam observations with the F090W, F150W, F200W, F277W, F356W and F444W filters revealed a number of high-redshift ($z>7$) photometric candidate galaxies \citep{morishita_physical_2023,donnan_evolution_2023, atek_revealing_2023,adams_discovery_2023,harikane_comprehensive_2023}, while NIRSpec observations with the disperser-filter combinations G235M/F170LP and G395M/F290LP spectroscopically confirmed a small sample of such objects \citep{curti_chemical_2023, brinchmann_high-z_2023, tacchella_stellar_2022, carnall_first_2023,trump_physical_2023}.
-The original ERO spectroscopy and imaging of two $z=7.66$ galaxies suggest they have typical metallicities given their stellar masses \citep{curti_chemical_2023}, are young with rising star-formation histories (SFHs) and clumpy morphologies \citep{tacchella_jwst_2023}, and may host active galactic nuclei \citep[AGN, ][]{brinchmann_high-z_2023} which drive subsequently detected outflows \citep{ivey_exploring_2025}.
-These two UV-bright ($M_{\rm UV}\sim -20$) galaxies are separated by less than 50 pkpc (see PW4 and PW5 in Figure~\ref{fig:RGB}), leading to the hypothesis that they likely reside within a massive dark matter halo.
+The SMACS0723 field was the subject of the first \jwst\ deep field as part of the Early Release Observations \citep[ERO; ID: 2736,][]{pontoppidan_jwst_2022}, including Near Infrared Spectrograph (NIRSpec), Near Infrared Camera (NIRCam), and Near Infrared Imager and Slitless Spectrograph (NIRISS) observations.
+Observations with the NIRCam instrument using the F090W, F150W, F200W, F277W, F356W, and F444W filters revealed a number of high-redshift ($z>7$) photometric candidate galaxies \citep[][we refer the reader to these works for details on the imaging depths of the ERO data]{morishita_physical_2023,donnan_evolution_2023, atek_revealing_2023,adams_discovery_2023,harikane_comprehensive_2023}, while NIRSpec observations with the disperser-filter combinations G235M/F170LP and G395M/F290LP spectroscopically confirm a small sample of such objects \citep{curti_chemical_2023, brinchmann_high-z_2023, tacchella_stellar_2022, carnall_first_2023,trump_physical_2023}.
+The original ERO spectroscopy and imaging of two $z=7.66$ galaxies suggest they have typical metallicities given their stellar masses \citep{curti_chemical_2023}, are young with rising star formation histories (SFHs) and clumpy morphologies \citep{tacchella_jwst_2023}, and may host active galactic nuclei \citep[AGNs; ][]{brinchmann_high-z_2023}, which drive subsequently detected outflows \citep{Ivey2026}.
+These two UV-bright ($M_{\rm UV}\sim -20$) galaxies are separated by less than 50 pkpc (see PW4 and PW5 in Figure~\ref{fig:RGB}), leading to the hypothesis that they likely reside within a massive DM halo.
 Further supported by an overdensity of photometrically identified galaxies, this region of the SMACS0723 field appears to be a protocluster core candidate at $z=7.66$ \citep{laporte_lensed_2022}, hereafter \pc.